kumahq/kuma-website/app/_src/introduction/concepts.md

 ## Resource

 A resource is an object or entity that can be created, managed, and interacted with in {{ site.product_name }}.
-Resources are the building blocks that define the behavior and state of your service-mesh.
+Resources are the building blocks that define the behavior and state of your service mesh.
 Each resource is defined as a type of API object that has a specific purpose and is represented by its state and configuration.

 A resource is most often expressed as yaml and can have 2 formats: